Column chart in Yandex DataLens

-This chart displays the values of one or more measures by period or category.
-The height of a column determines the measure value: the higher the column, the larger the value.
+This chart plots the values of one or more measures by period or category.
+The column height represents the measure value: the higher the column, the larger the value.

-Unlike line charts, this type of chart assumes that different periods are compared directly and an emphasis is made on a measure's individual value rather than its general trend.
+Unlike a line chart, this type of chart allows you to compare individual periods and focus on individual values rather than the general trend.

 Types of column charts